Skip to main content

 The Toronto mortgage market in 2026

-As of 2026, the benchmark home price in Toronto is roughly $1,150,000 (Ontario, population ~3.0M).
-Canada's largest mortgage market — multi-tiered, multi-cultural, lender-rich.
-At that benchmark, 20% down is about $230,000, and you’d need roughly $179,000 in household income to qualify after the stress test — the greater of your contract rate + 2% or 5.25%.
-Put 5% down and you’re in for about $57,500 plus a default-insurance premium: a smaller cash outlay now for a slightly higher monthly payment.
+As of 2026, the average home price in Toronto is roughly $1,010,836 (Ontario, population ~3.0M).
+Toronto's market splits sharply by housing form: glass condo towers downtown and along the waterfront finance very differently from the detached pockets of Leaside, Lawrence Park and the Kingsway.
+Freehold bidding wars and condo-investor rental math are two separate financing conversations that rarely overlap on the same file.
+At that price, 20% down is about $202,167, and you’d need roughly $189,000 in household income to qualify at the stress-test rate of 7.04% — the greater of your contract rate + 2% or 5.25%.
+The legal minimum down here is $76,084 (7.5%) — 5% on the first $500,000 plus 10% on the balance — with a default-insurance premium financed on top: a smaller cash outlay now for a slightly higher monthly payment.
 We model your exact Toronto numbers — price band, down payment, and the stress test — before you ever write an offer.

 What it really costs to buy in Toronto